Tarzanagh/DADAM/README.md

 # Reproducing experiments from the paper

-To reproduce the experiments, exacute
+To reproduce the experiments, execute

 dadam_test_linear_svm.m